- Politics and Social Issues»

 There are many other articles and books you can read on this topic.
 I googled and just picked a few of the top ranked articles from authoritative, fact-checked sources.
 If you want more information, I suggest you google the topic yourself or read one of the many books on the subject.
 I included one book above, but there are many others.
 Follow the amazon link, and amazon will provide you with other titles on this topic.

-N.B.: It is not incorrect to call the United States a democracy.The country is a democracy, albeit a representative democracy, an indirect democracy, a constitutional democracy, or a democratic republic might be more precise terms.
-CLICK HERE for details.
+N.B.: It is not incorrect to call the United States a democracy.The country is a democracy, albeit a representative democracy, an indirect democracy, a constitutional democracy, or a democratic republic all of which re more precise terms.
+(The Washington Post: Is the United States of America a republic or a democracy?)

 © 2015 Catherine Giordano